The Recycle Platform: 5 years supporting textile/footwear recycling stakeholders across Europe

 Read on to find out more!

-Sorting and preparing materials are key stages in the efficient recycling of used textiles and footwear.
+Sorting and preprocessing of materials are key stages in the efficient recycling of used textiles and footwear.

 They make it possible to identify the composition of products, remove disruptors, and turn the materials (grinding, shredding, tearing/garnetting, etc.) into the format that meets the technical requirements of recyclers.